WSU-kduncan/cicdf25-OzyOzyOzyOzyOzy/README-CI.md

 - How to set repository Secrets for use by GitHub Actions
 While logged into your repo: Settings -> Security -> Secrets and variables -> Actions -> New repository secret.
 Name the secret then add the contents.
 You can call the secrets as a variable in your actions yml files.
 - Describe the Secrets set for this project
-For this project, my github username and a personal access token specifically made for this project was set in github secrets.
+For this project, my Docker username and a personal access token specifically made for this project was set in github secrets.
 #### CI with GitHub Actions
 - Explanation of workflow trigger
 The workflow is triggered by a push to the main branch